lsst-ts/observatory-ops-docs/Operational-Procedures/Control-System-Upgrade/Pre-Deployment-Activities/index.rst

     #.
 Use the ``release_announcement.py`` script from vanward_ to craft the announcement.
     #.
 If you want to work with the System Principles for DM and Camera machines, make sure to inform them you will require their help standing down services.
 #.
 Coordinate with SQuaRE to make sure that a new nublado with the current XML/SAL will be available for the deployment day.
     #.
-Make a PR for the site-specific science-platform configuration here: https://github.com/lsst-sqre/phalanx.
+Make a PR for the site specific science-platform configuration here: https://github.com/lsst-sqre/phalanx.
     #.
 Edit the appropriate configuration file: :ref:`Summit <Pre-Deployment-Activities-Summit-RSP-Config>`, :ref:`NTS <Pre-Deployment-Activities-NTS-RSP-Config>`.
     #.
 Notify SQuaRE when the PR is ready to merge.
     #.
-SQuaRE will sync the appropriate services when notified during the deployment process.
+Syncing the ``cachemachine`` app will take place during the deployment.

 .. _Control-System-Upgrade-Pre-Deployment-Activities-Repositories: